 Is a formal probate always necessary?

 No, and hopefully it won’t be needed in your family’s case.
 Simple procedures exist for passing a decedent’s property to a surviving spouse.
-If the decedent was not married and they have a good estate plan, formal probate should not be necessary.
-Only estates where the total value of decedent’s “probate property” is over $100,000 will require a formal probate.
+If the decedent was not married and they have a good estate plan or a small estate, formal probate should not be necessary.
+Only estates where the total value of decedent’s “probate property” is over $150,000 will require a formal probate.
 Among assets that are not considered “probate property” are assets in a trust, joint tenancy property, and assets that have a named beneficiary.
-Property that is not “probate property,” is not counted towards the $100,000 limit.
+Property that is not “probate property,” is not counted towards the $150,000 limit.
 Example: Fred dies leaving a will stating that his two adult children share his estate equally.
 Fred has a trust, and has placed his home in the trust.
-He has two $30,000 Certificates of Deposit, each in joint tenancy with one of his children, and a savings account with $80,000 in his name alone.
-Fred’s $80,000 in savings is the only “probate” property in his estate.
+He has two $30,000 Certificates of Deposit, each in joint tenancy with one of his children, and a savings account with $120,000 in his name alone.
+Fred’s $120,000 in savings is the only “probate” property in his estate.
 The house is in the trust, and the CDs have surviving joint tenants, so they are not counted as “probate property.”
-Since the remaining $80,000 is less than the $100,000 threshold, Fred’s children will be able to take title upon Fred’s death without the time and expense of a formal probate.
+Since the remaining $120,000 is less than the $150,000 threshold, Fred’s children will be able to take title upon Fred’s death without the time and expense of a formal probate.
 (Fred was cutting it close!
 He should have placed the savings account in the name of the trust, too!)
 If you have a deceased family member or friend, we can assist you in ascertaining if their estate, like Fred’s, is eligible for one of the non-formal “summary proceedings.”
 If you desire, we can draft any declaration or petitions required…or advise you on how to do this yourself.
 Unlike a formal probate, many people can, with a bit of direction, handle an informal or “summary” probate proceeding themselves.

 If a formal probate is required, does the executor/administrator need an attorney?

 There’s no rule that requires an administrator or executor to hire an attorney.
 It is relatively rare, however, for someone to try and represent themselves in a formal probate.
-Those who do invariably end up with multiple delays and a strong sense of exasperation.
+Those who do invariably end up with multiple delays and more than their share of exasperation.
 Many eventually end up hiring an attorney, having lost time and peace of mind.
 There are areas of the law where a layperson may be able to do a good job and save a fair amount of money in the process.
 Unfortunately, a formal probate is not one of them.
 The reason is the abundance of technical detail in the required court hearings and interim proceedings.
 Failure to fulfill any one of many requirements will likely result in the court finding “defects” and continuing the hearing.
 The simple fact is, if you try to do this yourself, you may succeed…eventually.
 You are almost assured, however, of a process unnecessarily drawn out many months…or more.
 Anyone contemplating handling their own probate should also be aware that some of the decisions made during the administration of an estate can have far-reaching financial impacts for the beneficiaries and the executor/administrator.
 Fortunately, the fees for a probate attorney are not paid by the executor/administrator, but by the estate itself; and only through the final distribution at the close of the probate.
 You should be able to get through the entire process before payment any of attorney’s fees.

 Can our regular family attorney represent us in the probate?